JonayedHossenAntor/Weather-App/README.md

-# Weather-App
+# Weather App

 Python was used to create the weather desktop application.
 This app shows weather the forecast for every days of week.

-Features:
+## Features

-*Show the city's overall weather prediction.
+- Show the city's overall weather prediction.
-*information about the weather for the selected day.
+- Information about the weather for the selected day.

-Technologies and sources:

-Installation and setup: